scoopex/mod_detect_overload/README.md

 A apache module which discovers overload situations.
 In some situations administrators want to prefer certain users of their systems depending on the load situation of the website.
 This module calculates the percentage of busy apache workers in relation to the total number of available workers.
-If a given percentage value is execeeded this module sets the environment variable "OVERLOAD" to "yes".
-This environment value can be used by rewite rules or application code to handle the situation.
+If a given percentage value is exceeded this module sets the environment variable "OVERLOAD" to "yes".
+This environment value can be used by rewrite rules or application code to handle the situation.

 A typical usecase is e-commerce system which is overloaded because of a advertisment.
 With this module it is possible to forward users which do not actually own a valid session to a parking page which informs over the overload situation.